maddiekausch/GroupMetagenomicsProject/MasterNotes.md

 # 3/17/26
 # GOAL: Bog frozen rep A (SAMN08784152), assemble contigs from trimmed reads
+Assembly takes the trimmed short reads and reconstructs longer genomic sequences (contigs) by finding overlapping k-mer patterns.
+We're using MEGAHIT which is well suited for metagenomes because it uses a succinct de Bruijn graph and is memory efficient.
+This is important when sample contains DNA from many different organisms at varying abundances.

 # INSTALL MEGAHIT
 module load mamba/
 Create environment with megahit mamba create -y -n megahit-env -c conda-forge -c bioconda megahit

 # WRITE SLURM SCRIPT FOR MEGAHIT
+We request 8 CPUs and 32 GB RAM.
+MEGAHIT can be memory intensive for large metagenomes, but 32G should be sufficient for this sample size.
+The job runs for up to 3 hours, which is conservative for this data volume.

 slurm script:
 #!/bin/bash
 #SBATCH --job-name= megahit_SRR37587558	# how job appears in the queue